stehrn/whitepages/README.md

    * See next section for more questions around functionality

 ## Third Party Service
+   * Seriously discuss getting additonal connection(s) to external services running on different hosts, different data centres, even different regions.
+We need better resiliency to failures on their end otherwise our clients are going to be hit hard as service availability degrades/vanishes
+   * At a minimum, can we get a failover URI, and would it be hot
    * What SLA is in place with third party service?
 This will constrain our SLA
-   * Can we get a failover URI, and would it be hot
    * Need more details on API, is there a client lib for example

 ## Runtime environment